THE EVENING EXPERIENCE

 Our programs typically begin on time, at 7:30 p.m., with some brief welcoming remarks from our organization president, who then introduces the performer(s).
 Lights are low in the Corning Museum of Glass auditorium, so we encourage our guests to be seated in advance of the scheduled start time.

-There is usually one 15-minute intermission between two sets during our performances.
+There is usually one 15-minute intermission between two sets.

 Children at Civic Music